What do you get?

 - Volunteers who can drive and have access to a vehicle.

-- Volunteers who are happy to travel to our training centre in Saunderton, Buckinghamshire for medical checks as and when required.
+- Volunteers who are happy to travel to our training centre in Saunderton, Buckinghamshire for medical checks and grooming, usually on a fornightly basis.

 - Previous dog-experience is disirable for this role, however not essential.